-- II One approach to deriving the weights used is the concept of an underlying social welfare function that links personal utility (or satisfaction) to income. - Broadly, the empirical evidence suggests that as income is doubled, the marginal value of consumption to individuals is halved: the utility of a marginal pound is inversely proportional to the income of the recipient.
-In other words, an extra £1 of consumption received by someone earning £10,000 a year will be worth twice as much as when it is paid to a person earning £20,000 per annum.
+II One approach to deriving the weights used is the concept of an underlying social welfare function that links personal utility (or satisfaction) to income.

+12 Broadly, the empirical evidence suggests that as income is doubled, the marginal value of consumption to individuals is halved: the utility of a marginal pound is inversely proportional to the income of the recipient.
+In other words, an extra $\pounds I$ of consumption received by someone earning $\pounds I0,000$ a year will be worth twice as much as when it is paid to a person earning $\pounds 20,000$ per annum.

-BOX 5.1:THE MARGINAL UTILITY OF CONSUMPTION
+BOX 5.1: THE MARGINAL UTILITY OF CONSUMPTION

-Welfare Weights, by Cowell and Gardiner (1999) concluded that "most [studies] imply values of the elasticity of marginal utility of just below or just above one".
-Pearce and Ulph (1995), in their survey of the evidence, estimate a range from 0.7 to 1.5, with a value of I being defensible.
+Welfare Weights, by Cowell and Gardiner (1999) concluded that "most [studies] imply values of the elasticity of marginal utility of just below or just above one".4 Pearce and Ulph (1995), in their survey of the evidence, estimate a range from 0.7 to 1.5, with a value of I being defensible.5 where C is consumption.

-Assuming a value of I implies a utility function of the form
+Assuming a value of 1 implies a utility function of the form

-$$U = log C$$
+$U = \log C$